 Talented Actors in the Spotlight

-Dale has acted on Broadway for over 40 years and first began working with people supported through AHRC NYC’s Adult Day Services programs as a volunteer.
-His earliest efforts involved helping people with disabilities to practice their job interview skills, but following a conversation about his professional work with AHRC NYC’s Director of Volunteering and Corporate Engagement, Karen Zuckerman, Dale began sharing his theatrical knowledge to help people to express themselves creatively.
-After a few months, Dale was hired by AHRC NYC, and he now works with people at AHRC NYC’s Walter and Evelyn Redfield Center and at Betty Pendler New York League, rehearsing songs and lines from various theatrical productions, focusing on each performer’s unique abilities, all of it leading to public performances.
+Dale has acted on Broadway for over 40 years and first began working with people supported through AHRC NYC’s Day Services programs as a community partner.
+His earliest efforts involved helping people with disabilities to practice their job interview skills, but following a conversation about his professional work with AHRC NYC’s Director of Community Partner Engagement, Karen Zuckerman, Dale began sharing his theatrical knowledge to help people to express themselves creatively.
+After a few months, Dale was hired by AHRC NYC, and he now works with people at AHRC NYC’s Walter and Evelyn Redfield Day Services and at Betty Pendler Day Services, rehearsing songs and lines from various theatrical productions, focusing on each performer’s unique abilities, all of it leading to public performances.

 “I have been singing for a long time, and I love to act,” said Natale Miceli, who played the lead role of the musical, Mr. Scrooge, who is visited by his departed business partner, Jacob Marley, played by Rivelino Lucas and the ghosts of Christmas Past, Present, and Future, played by Martin Neal, Major McEachin, and Jamel Mills.

 “It was the most profound experience I’ve ever had in a theater,” said Bradley Dean, Actor, Dear Evan Hansen, describing his first impressions from one of the group’s early public performances.
 “It was just this perfect little moment of everything that I love about theater.”